Sorry, you need to enable JavaScript to visit this website.

 Receive Assistance With Your Utility Bills (LIHEAP)

-DOEE assists income-eligible District households with heating and cooling energy costs through the Low Income Home Energy Assistance Program (LIHEAP).
+LIHEAP assists income-eligible District households with heating and cooling energy costs.
 Eligible households may receive energy bill assistance between $250 and $1,800 as a one-time regular energy assistance benefit.
 This benefit is based on household size, total household income, heating source, and type of dwelling.

 DOEE also provides emergency utility assistance payments to households that are disconnected from utility service, have an oil tank at 5% or less of capacity, are of age fifty-five or older, and have received a disconnection notice.
 This is a one-time payment to a single utility and the payment will equal the amount owed, up to $750.

-Additionally, if you are a homeowner in the District and have fallen behind on your mortgage and utility payments, you may qualify for monetary assistance through the DC Homeowner's Assistance Fund.
-Get more information and apply for assistance.
+Additionally, homeowners who have fallen behind on mortgage and utility payments may qualify for monetary assistance through the DC Homeowner's Assistance Fund.

 How to apply: